 - Another approach to calculating building height, called the building envelope model, will better address low-pitch roof designs on residential development with fewer than three units.

 - Driveways - where there is an existing residential lane, it must be used for vehicle access and parking unless a variance is warranted.

 - The Town’s approach to regulating FireSmart development is currently being reviewed by Administration and the FireSmart consultant.
-An interim set of regulations has been proposed.
+An interim set of regulations has been approved.
 This includes a new requirement for a 1.5m area of non-combustible landscaping to be provided adjacent to all habitable buildings.

 Click here to see the current Land Use Bylaw.

 Frequently Asked Questions